Scottish Mortgage Investment Trust plc (SMT.L) — Company Research

 |---|---|

-| Name | Scottish Mortgage Investment Trust plc (per the FY2026 Annual Report and Baillie Gifford disclosures) |
+| Name | Scottish Mortgage Investment Trust plc (per the FY2026 annual results, year ended 31 March 2026) |

 | Ticker / Exchange | SMT / London Stock Exchange Main Market — FTSE 100 (per yfinance, pulled 2026-05-26) |

-| Sector / Industry | Closed-end Investment Trust — Global Growth (per Scottish Mortgage / Baillie Gifford disclosures) |
+| Sector / Industry | Closed-end investment trust — global growth (per Scottish Mortgage / Baillie Gifford disclosures) |

-| Market cap | £16.86bn (per yfinance marketCap, 2026-05-26) |
+| Market cap | GBP 16.86bn (per yfinance marketCap, pulled 2026-05-26) |

 | Enterprise value | not applicable — investment trust; NAV reporting differs from operating-company EV |